 Now connect the tables by joining the appropriate IDs.

 This is a basic relational data model.
-Each transactional system in your organization will most likely have data models which may look similar to this one.
+Each transactional system in your organization most likely will have data models which may look similar to this one.